If more lifters used sprinting for fat loss instead of lame “cardio” more lifters would be leaner and more athletic.

-The most popular goal amongst most trainees is FAT LOSS.
+You see, the most popular goal in the iron game for most lifters is FAT LOSS.

 Spending all of your time in the “cardio” section of the gym is a very ineffective way to lose body fat.